OlinMobileProto/Lab3/README.md

 - You should use a VideoView to view the video.
 See documentation here: http://developer.android.com/reference/android/widget/VideoView.html

 ####Image upload
 - We're using the Android S3 SDK.
 A super-relevant code example can be found here: https://github.com/aws/aws-sdk-android.
-You can include the SDK in gradle with the line `compile 'com.amazonaws:aws-java-sdk:1.10.0'`
+You can include the SDK in gradle with the line 'com.amazonaws:aws-android-sdk-core:2.2.7'

 ####Device hardware
 - Information about sensor data can be found here: https://developer.android.com/guide/topics/sensors/index.html